zyla/esp-xkcd/README.md

 ## Special Thanks

 Special thanks to the ESP32 community, the Rust programming language developers, and everyone who contributed to the libraries and tools used in this project.

----

-Let's have some fun and share a good laugh with your ESP32 board using ESP-Jokes-RS!
-If you encounter any issues or have suggestions, please don't hesitate to get involved in this project.
-Happy coding and happy laughing!